matthewsides/RebootGames-Policies-And-Procedures/README.md

 #### Human Risk

 Human Risk is essentially a broad term for purposeful or accidental  events caused by a human that may affect an organisation's operational status and financial results.
-This encompassess all aspects or factors, being able to be internal or external, etc.
+This encompassess all aspects or risk factors (internal, external, software based, social engineering, physical, generally all stem from a humans mistakes or malicious intentions).